ml8/ml8.github.io/pages/index.md

 My academic background is in specification/verification of distributed algorithms with a particular interest in properties other than correctness.

+I do not use generative AI for my writing.

 <div class="contact-links">

 [GitHub](https://github.com/ml8) ·